kytart/unionCollege_introToRobotics_finalProject/README.md

 # Union College: CSC-325-01 Intro to Robotics Class - Final Project

-A ROS package that makes a turtlebot act like a dog, taking voice commands and visually recognising objects to fetch.
+A ROS package that makes a turtlebot act like a dog, taking voice commands and visually recognizing objects to fetch.

 ## Requirements